- 2009 - 2016

 - FOX, More4

 - David Cross

-- David Cross, Sharon Horgan, Blake Harrison, Will Arnett, Sara Pascoe, Colin Salmon, John Fortune
+- David Cross, Spike Jonze, Russ Tamblyn, Jon Hamm, Sharon Horgan, Blake Harrison, Will Arnett, Sara Pascoe and others

 American Todd Margaret bluffs his way into an apparently great job opportunity, heading up the sales team in his employer's newly established London office.
 All he has to do is sell a dozen container loads of dodgy Korean energy drink before his psychotic boss visits him in a week.
 Simple.
 Apart from the fact that he knows nothing about British culture and nothing about sales.
 He also only has one employee to assist him, Dave, who is perhaps the most wilfully unhelpful employee ever.